webbtj/phil/readme.md

     -unset -- removes a config param
-    [domain] [folder] -- sets up a new domain by writing to `hosts` and `vhosts` note that you will likely need to sudo this command -help -- read this help screen
+    [domain] [folder] -- sets up a new domain by writing to `hosts` and `vhosts` note that you will likely need to sudo this command -version -- check the current version of Phil and check for updates -update -- update Phil to the latest version
+    -help -- read this help screen

 Updating Phil: phil is tracked with git to update Phil to the latest version, simply cd into ~/.phil and run `git pull`